Frequently Asked Questions

 The agency rollout order is not known at this time.
 The Project will be working with the Software and System Integrator (SSI) and agencies to develop a proposed implementation schedule during Design, Development, and Implementation (DDI).

-The Florida PALM Project financial management solution will be capable of integrating with agency business systems at defined integration points.
+The Florida PALM Project FMS will be capable of integrating with agency business systems at defined integration points.
 The proposed future integration points and capabilities are documented in the Level 2 Standardized Business Process Models for each Process Area.

 Business Requirements have been captured to allow the financial management solution to address multiple levels of information security and confidentiality to ensure compliance with federal, state, and other regulations and rules.